gjadick/funky-dice/README.md

 # funky-dice
-A dice roll simulator with randomized die face.
+A dice roll simulator with randomized pip locations.

 Some fun examples: